anonid12345/MI-Zero/README.md

 </p>

 ## Installation
+Tested on:
+- pytorch: 1.13.0
+- transformers: 4.19.3

-This repository includes the inference script for **MI-Zero**.
-Currently, we only present the script in a notebook for the reviewers' convenience and will refactor into full scripts and release model weights closer to publication.
+We provide an illustrative example of MI-Zero in **MI-Zero_illustrated** for reviewers' convenience.
+We plan to refactor the complete inference script  and make it available together with model weights closer to publication.

 Clone the repository with: